WarlightProgramming/cslbot/COMMANDS.md

   to push teams closer to .500 or to 1.000 (depending on the **PREFER SKEWED MATCHUPS** setting).
 Win rates are stored on a scale of 0 to 1000.

+**MIN GAMES TO RANK**: Minimum number of completed games before a team can be ranked.

+*Sample Args*: "1", "5", "10"

+*Default*: 0 (no minimum)

+Teams that have not yet finished this number of games (by win, loss, or excessive vetos) will not be ranked.
+This also helps you control the impact of other settings like **MAX RANK** to make sure that a flood of incoming new teams will not artificially push down existing teams and reduce the impact of random early fluctuations in your rankings.

+**MIN LIMIT TO RANK**: Minimum number of games a team must be willing to participate in simultaneously in order to get/remain ranked.

+*Sample Args*: "0", "1", "5"

+*Default*: 1

+This is to basically keep inactive teams (or teams below a certain activity threshold) from affecting your league rankings.

 **EXPIRY THRESHOLD**: Number of days until a game is considered abandoned.

 *Sample Args*: "1", "2", "5"